sokkyyy/Ngoma-Zetu/README.md

 A website used to upload and stream music.

-Categorizes the music files under different local languages.
+Categorizes the audio files under different local languages.